Celebration of Autumn

 Horse-drawn Wagon Rides (Weekends: Saturdays only, 1:00-3:00pm, weather permitting.
 Also Tuesdays and Thursdays)

-Children’s Arts and Crafts (Subaru tent near carousel):
+Children’s Arts and Crafts (in the blue Subaru tent near the carousel from 10am-5pm):

 – Corn husk dolls

 – A scavenger hunt and worksheet packet will also be offered